 Go to the Research Participation Programme page.

 Student and staff projects require approval by the NUS Institutional Review Board (IRB) before they can commence.
-For more information and the relevant forms, see www.nus.edu.sg/irb.
+For more information and the relevant forms, see nus.edu.sg/research/irb.

 Student projects that qualify for IRB review exemption may be reviewed by the Department Ethics Review Committee (DERC).
-A guide and the submission forms can be found below:
+A guidelines and application forms can be found below:

 Examples of the Participation Information Sheet and Consent Form can be found at the IRB website.

 Ding Xiao Pan

 |Cognition and Education Lab||Director: